 Portraying your brand can be done by using a slogan, theme colors, group of images, running jokes, and industry-related keywords.
 Use them with most interactions, and customers will easily spot your brand on every social media platform.

 Posting consistency also matters, so your audience knows when to expect content.
 The idea is to create a pattern where checking your content becomes a habit.
 Otherwise, your audience will not seek out your content but instead wait for it to appear randomly.
 It increases the chances that some posts will be missed and money will be left on the table.

 Social media platforms go through cycles of posting format trends.
 One year, short captions with a controversial image might be the best approach, while the next year, a captivating story from a customer works best.
 Keep an eye on these trends to figure out what post format is an appropriate choice.

 However, do not jump on every new trend that you see since some might not be a good match for your brand.
 Introducing a new posting format should be handled so that you do not alienate your existing followers.
 Instead, transition to a new posting strategy by taking small steps—1 out of 5 posts to start and increase the ratio if you see some success.

 Also, be aware of trending topics that your industry is talking about.
 Want a shortcut?
 Use RSS readers such as Feedly to gather a list of high-quality content posted in your industry.
 It is an effective way to stay updated on the topics your audience wants to know about.

 Position yourself as an authority in your niche by providing updates that help and inform your audience.
 It is a way of nurturing your social media audience before asking for something in return.
-Furthermore, a consistent release of news gives social users a reason to follow your channel and check-in regularly.
+Furthermore, a consistent news release gives social users a reason to follow your channel and check in regularly.

 To achieve the best results from your social marketing campaign, you need to track your performance—you are shooting in the dark without metrics.
 Surprisingly, 44% of businesses don’t track social media ROI accurately.